Rabea Schöneborn

 Rabea Schöneborn (born 13 March 1994) is a German long-distance runner.
-She competed in the women's half marathon at the 2020 World Athletics Half Marathon Championships held in Gdynia, Poland.
+She competed in the women's half marathon at the 2020 World Athletics Half Marathon Championships held in Gdynia, Poland, running a time of 1:12:35.

 In 2019, she competed in the women's half marathon at the Summer Universiade held in Naples, Italy.
 She did not finish her race.

+She is the German national champion in the 10,000 meter run for the year 2021 with a winning time of 32:55.96.

 Personal life

 Her twin sister Deborah Schöneborn is also a long-distance runner.